oasis-tcs/openc2-apsc-stateless-packet-filter/oc2slpf-v1.0-wip.md

     4. **MUST** be conformant with Version 1.0 (or higher) of the Language Specification
 2. Base Commands (ACTION and TARGET pairs):
     1. **MUST** implement the following action target pairs where the actions and targets are defined in version 1.0 of the Language Specification.
-        1. ‘allow ip_connection’  in accordance with the normative text provided in section 2.3.1 of this specification
+        1. ‘allow ip_connection’  in accordance with the normative text provided in section 2.3.1 of this specification.
-        2. ‘allow ip_addr’ in accordance with the normative text provided in section 2.3.1 of this specification
+        2. ‘allow ip_addr’ in accordance with the normative text provided in section 2.3.1 of this specification.
-        3. ‘deny ip_connection’  in accordance with the normative text provided in section 2.3.2 of this specification
+        3. ‘deny ip_connection’  in accordance with the normative text provided in section 2.3.2 of this specification.
-        4. ‘deny ip_addr’ in accordance with the normative text provided in section 2.3.2 of this specification
+        4. ‘deny ip_addr’ in accordance with the normative text provided in section 2.3.2 of this specification.
         5. ‘query openc2’ in accordance with the normative text provided in version 1.0 of the OpenC2 Language Specification.
 3. Command Arguments:
     1. **MUST** implement the ‘response_requested’ command argument as a valid option for any command: